The Ultimate Guide to Credit Card Surcharging for 2024

 1).
 What is a credit card surcharge fee?

-A credit card surcharge fee is an additional charge imposed on customers who choose to pay with a credit card, typically to offset processing costs.
+A credit card surcharge fee is an additional charge imposed by businesses when customers choose to pay with a credit card.
+It aims to offset the transaction fees incurred by merchants from credit card companies, potentially affecting the total cost of purchases.

 2).
 How can I avoid a credit card surcharge?